What is audience market research?

 Every project is of course unique, but there is often commonality among the themes explored.
 Besides demographic descriptors, typical areas might be:

-- What are the audience trying to achieve?
+- What is the audience trying to achieve?
 E.g. escapism, time saving, knowledge etc.

 - What are their pain points, or unmet needs?